Jorropo/OpenAirways/RPC.md

 - `u32` tick rate in hz
 - `u5` SubPixel factor, how many in game units make up a pixel (expressed as `1 << x`)
 - `u32` speed of the plane in subpixels per tick
+- `u32x4` size of the full map. (x, y, w, h). negative values for x and y are supported.
+(0,0) is typically expected to be the center.
+- `u32x4` size of the camera. how much of the screen to show the user.

 ### 0x0801 - StateUpdate